Fall Creek Trail

 Chalk this trail’s emptiness up to being a few drainages farther away from the most famous ski town in America.
 While the eastern half of the Holy Cross Wilderness sees its share of crowds, the western half remains more or less empty most days of the summer.
 This means gems like Middle Lake, a picturesque pool surrounded by a horseshoe of alpine ridgeline south of Edwards, is often your own private nirvana.
 My wife and I saw one other soul during our jaunt to the lake last Labor Day, on a sunny morning warm enough for a T-shirt.

-The 3.2-mile stretch of the rutted dirt track known as Forest Road 423 (from I-70 Exit 166, head south on Edwards Access Road to US Hwy 6, then follow Highway 6 west for .7 miles to Lake Creek Road; after 1.8 miles turn onto West Lake Creek Road and follow for 3.8 miles to Forest Road 423) is better suited for a rental Jeep than your own vehicle, if you catch my drift.
+The 3.2-mile stretch of the rutted dirt track known as Forest Road 423 (from I-70 Exit 166, head south on Edwards Access Road to US Hwy 6, then follow Highway 6 west for .7 miles to Lake Creek Road; after 1.8 miles turn onto West Lake Creek Road and follow for 3.8 miles to Forest Road 423) is better suited for a rental Jeep than your own vehicle, which, especially if it is of the low-clearance variety, you should park where the pavement ends and start hiking.
 But once you’ve arrived at the trailhead at the Baryeta Cabins, you are treated to a spectacular and placid scene with a slow-moving creek running through a grassy meadow sheathed by rock walls.
 The climbing begins in earnest, snaking up 1,500 feet to a rustic cabin, where it continues to a junction with the Dead Dog Trail.
 You reach a crest soon after that and proceed down to the lake’s south shore, where we found a rocky knob and enjoyed a picnic lunch.
 At 6.3 miles round-trip with 3,200 feet of elevation gain, this trail is not a good one to forget your water tablets and running shoes, as I did.
 But luckily, the run back down to the truck was soft and loamy; just as peaceful as the ascent.
 You can also do this as an overnight via the Dead Dog Trail, starting and finishing at the East Lake Creek Trailhead (another mile up the road from the junction with Forest Road 423).

 Upper/Lower Turquoise Lakes